George Borup

 George Brandreth Borup (September 2, 1885 - April 28, 1912) was an American explorer, paleontologist and curator.
 He is best known for his service in 1908-1909 with senior explorer Robert Peary, during which he assisted Peary’s march over a portion of the Arctic Ocean.

 Biography

 Early life

-Borup was born in Ossining, New York, the grandson of George Brandreth and the sister of Yvette Borup Andrews.
+Borup was born in Ossining, New York, the grandson of George Brandreth and the brother of Yvette Borup Andrews.
 After majoring in geology, he graduated from Yale College in 1907.

 North Pole expedition

 Borup applied for and, with Peary’s assent, earned a space in the United States polar explorer’s SS Roosevelt.
 This icebreaker would be the base of Peary’s expedition northward to Nares Strait and the adjacent Ellesmere Island, which Peary hoped would be a jumping-off point for his goal, the North Pole.

 Although he was inexperienced, Borup’s work performance convinced the senior explorer to assign him to additional duties.
 Borup became the subcommander of Peary’s advance supporting party, a four-man group – Borup and three Inuit, Keshunghaw, Seegloo, and Karko – who were assigned to break trail and leave supply depots ready in wait for Peary’s polar party.
 On February 28, 1909, the Borup team left Cape Columbia to sledge over the Arctic Ocean icecap.

 After making 136 geographical miles northward to a location on the icecap of 85 degrees 23 minutes north, Borup and his exhausted expedition mates were ordered south on March 20, 1909.
 They had been heading northward for 21 days.
 Peary’s Pole-bound party still had 277 geographical miles to go in order to reach their goal.
 Borup and his party returned to the SS Roosevelt on April 11, 1909.

 When Peary and his team returned to the same ship on April 26, 1909, with a report that they had reached the Pole on April 6 and April 7, 1909, Borup and the ship’s officers and men rejoiced at the news.
 One reason for subsequent skepticism of Peary’s North Pole claim has centered on the comparative travel times posted by the separate parties within the senior explorer’s overall team.
 As noted above, the Borup party spent 22 days on their southward journey to their expedition ship base location.
 The Peary party, who said they had traveled a southward distance that was more than three times the length of the distance traversed by the Borup party, said they had achieved their march in 19 days.